turbomarko/turbo-drf/README.md

     $ git remote add origin git@github.com:turbomarko/redditclone.git
     $ git push -u origin master

 Now take a look at your repo.
 Don't forget to carefully look at the generated README.
-Awesome, right?

 For local development, see the following: